-Portions of Washington Boulevard and Taylor Road will be rehabilitated August through October 2014.
+Washington Blvd. from Kaseberg Dr. to Roseville Pkwy., as well as Taylor Rd. from the I-80 over-crossing to the city limits will be rehabilitated beginning in late September.
 The work includes repairing pavement and overlaying new asphalt, new road striping, and minor traffic signal work.
 The new striping configuration on Taylor Road will include the addition of bike lanes.

 Warranty work will be performed on sections of Industrial Avenue by sealing joints in the asphalt created when the street was resurfaced in 2012.
 Work is scheduled for Wednesday, September 24, between 7 a.m. and 5 p.m.
 The street and driveways will remain open to the public.

 Roseville’s popular Fall Front Yard Leaf Pickup Program begins November 3, 2014 and concludes mid-January 2015, weather permitting.

 The program keeps fallen front yard leaves and debris from clogging stormwater drains and washing into our creeks and streams, disturbing the sensitive ecological balance and threatening plants and wildlife.